Strawberry Scones

 • Chill in the fridge for at least 2 hours.

-• In a small bowl mix heavy cream and egg for egg wash and lightly brush each scone.
+• Make your egg wash in a small bowl and lightly brush each scone.

-• In a small bowl, whisk together icing sugar, heavy cream and vanilla and drizzle on scones.
+• Make the glaze by whisking together icing sugar, heavy cream and vanilla and drizzle on scones.

 Notes

-• Cold butter and heavy cream help create a flaky texture so ensure to keep your ingredients in the fridge until ready to use.
+• Cold Ingredients: Cold butter and heavy cream help create a flaky texture so ensure to keep your ingredients in the fridge until ready to use.

 Nutrition